 Many comparisons to other more popular and common fish are made when discussing cobia as table fare.
 There are those who will tell you that it reminds them of grouper, sea bass, mahi-mahi or swordfish in taste and texture.

 However, cobia fish taste is a little more full-flavored then those species; though still very tasty with its thick, white, flaky flesh.
-Though not as buttery in texture as some of the other fish mentioned here, cobia fillets are firm but still tender, lending themselves very well to the grill or to being pan-seared.
+Though not as buttery in texture as some of the other fish mentioned here, cobia fillets are firm but still tender, lending themselves very well to the grill, or to being pan-seared.
+Also, if you’ve got a good smoker, cobia is one of the most delicious fish when smoked.

 Points to remember while preparing cobia: make sure that any reddish/brown flesh, or bloodlines, are removed along with the skin during filleting.